Astronomy 1X

 Pictures: [ conic sections | comet Encke ]

-Conservation laws Idea of conserved quantities; energy; momentum; angular momentum; gravitational potential energy (general and at small heights); virial theorem; escape velocity; orbital velocity law derived
+Conservation laws Idea of conserved quantities; energy; momentum; angular momentum; gravitational potential energy (general and at small heights); virial theorem; escape speed; orbital velocity law derived

 Applications Relationship between semi-major axis and energy; equation of the ellipse; proof of K1; relation between angular momentum and semi-latus rectum